 - At least one to two week's notice is needed when requesting an inspection booking due to continuing high demand.
 Some locations may require more notice for requests.
 Plan well ahead

-- Before a Final Inspection can be requested for booking, a completed Code Compliance Certificate (CCC) application is required to be submitted and email confirmation from QLDC received that initial checks have been passed (as of 01 Oct 2018)
+- Before a Final Inspection can be requested for booking, a completed Code Compliance Certificate (CCC) application is required to be submitted, processed and email confirmation from QLDC received

 - Have your Building Consent (BC) number, and the correct name of the specific inspection type.
 This is in the BC document